 When a student under age 18 withdraws from school, the parent or guardian must submit a written request to the principal, specifying the reasons for withdrawal and the final day the student will be in attendance.
-Withdrawal forms are available from the principal's office.
 A student who is age 18 or older, who is married, or who has been declared by a court to be an emancipated minor may withdraw without parental signature.
 Please provide the school at least three days' notice of withdrawal so that records and documents may be prepared.